 Louisiana iris grown in cooler climates will tend to be shorter and have a lower bud count with fewer bud positions than the same varieties grown in warmer areas.
 Iris in cooler climates should not be penalized.
 Judges should become familiar with what is normal for a particular region or climate.
 Total bud count and the number of positions (i.e., location of the buds on the stalk) should be weighed against stalk height.
 Cultivars taller than 30 inches (90 cm) should carry four or more positions.
 Most modern cultivars should carry two buds at most positions.
 Shorter cultivars, under 30 inches (90 cm), may have fewer buds and bud positions but should not have points deducted as long as the number of buds and bud positions are proportional to the height of the stalk.
 Buds should be distributed proportionally over the upper two-thirds of the stalk to achieve a well-balanced appearance.
-Side branches which typically emerge from the lower two positions and extend upward 6 to 16 inches should not interfere with the flowers at other positions.
+Side branches which typically emerge from the lower two positions.
 Branches that cause a clustered or bunched look are not desirable.
 Culture and weather conditions can affect side branch formation and this feature may be variable.